cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 program (setup).

 3.5.
-Restrictions / Features / Hints & Tips
+Restrictions / features / hints & tips
      --------------------------------------
 - In order to demonstrate the RSA cryptosystem and to factorize integers CrypTool uses the long integer arithmetic of the Miracl